mar-vic/cs50-solutions/README.md

 + [DNA](problem_sets/problem_set_6/dna/dna.py)

-    Implement a program that identifies a person based on their DNA
+    Implements a program that identifies a person based on their DNA

 ## Week 7: SQL
 ### Problem Set 7